arbon-one/api-docs/README.md

-These API docs cover v1.0 of the [Arbon](https://www.arbon.one/) API.
+These API docs cover v1.0 of the [Arbon](https://www.arbon.one/) Receipt API.

 # Quick Start